© Daniel Holmes

 Pre-dawn: Just before the sun rises above the horizon, the light is often a mix of pastel blues and yellows, and often pinks

 Sunrise: As the sun comes over the horizon, colors become more intense and the contrast rises.
 The angled light creates attractive shadows

 Sunset: An advantage at sunset is the ability to set your camera and tripod up in relatively bright light, but the air can be less clear than at sunrise

 The blue hour: Contrast is very low during the blue hour, and the subjects captured will generally take on a cool blue tint

 Discover how tone can differ between various camera sensors and lenses

-Some lenses produce brighter, more colourful images than others – Canon’s lenses have a reputation for producing vivid, contrasty images and Nikon’s lenses lean towards more neutral colours.
-The lens you choose can affect the contrast you capture – and when there is more contrast present in a scene, the colour will appear more saturated.
+Some lenses produce brighter, more colorful images than others – Canon’s lenses have a reputation for producing vivid, contrasty images and Nikon’s lenses lean towards more neutral colors.
+The lens you choose can affect the contrast you capture – and when there is more contrast present in a scene, the color will appear more saturated.

 LOOK FOR BACKLIGHT